tud-airlab/mppi-isaac/README.md

 # Installation

+*NOTE: To use the GPU pipeline (default) you need an NVIDIA graphics card.
+If you do not have one, you can use the CPU pipeline, with less samples.*

 This project requires the source code of IsaacGym inside the folder `thirdparties`.
 Download it from https://developer.nvidia.com/isaac-gym, extract it, and place it in `mppi-isaac/thirdparty`.
 Then you can proceed with the installation descibed below.

 ## Virtual environment (advised)
 You can install the necesary dependancies using [poetry](https://python-poetry.org/docs/) virtual environment.
 After installing poetry, move in `mppi-isaac` and run